turbot/steampipe-plugin-aws/docs/tables/aws_dms_replication_instance.md

 # Table: aws_dms_replication_instance

-AWS Database Migration Service (DMS) replication instance is used to connect to your source data store, read the source data, and format the data for consumption by the target data store.
-A replication instance also loads the data into the target data store.
+AWS Database Migration Service (DMS) replication instance is used to connect to your source data store, read the source data, and format the data for consumption by the target data store along with loading the data into the target data store.

 ## Examples